Dentin dysplasia: Histological features

 There are a few studies and proposals that were designed to explain the pathogenesis of DD but the main reason of the cause still remains unclear in the dental literature.
 Logan et al., suggested that dental papilla is the cause of abnormal root growth or development.
-They also proposed that calcification of multiple degenerative foci within the papillae reduce the growth and eventually leads to pulpal obliteration.
+They also proposed that the calcification of multiple degenerative foci within the papillae reduces the growth and eventually leads to pulpal obliteration.
 Wesley et al., suggested that odontoblasts with abnormal function and/ or differentiation are mainly due to atypical interaction between odontoblasts and ameloblasts.
-Histopathologically, deeper layer of the teeth shows abnormal dentine tubular pattern with unstructured, unorganised, atubular areas with normal enamel appearance.
-Globular or small mass of rounded or irregular shape of atypical dentine is often seen in the pulp.
+Histopathologically, the deeper layer of the teeth shows abnormal dentine tubular pattern with unstructured, unorganised, atubular areas with a normal enamel appearance.
+The Globular or small mass of rounded or irregular shape of atypical dentine is often seen in the pulp.

 Treatment

 With various options available to dentists, the treatment of this condition can still be difficult.
 Endodontic treatment is not advised for teeth with complete obliteration of root canals and pulp chambers.
 An alternative treatment for teeth with periapical abscesses and pulpal necrosis is dental extraction.
 Retrograde fillings and periapical surgery is a treatment option for teeth with longer roots, as well as orthodontic treatment.
 However, orthodontic treatment can lead to even more resorption of the roots, which could lead to further tooth mobility and premature exfoliation.
 Another proposed treatment, for successful oral rehabilitation, is to extract all teeth, curette any cysts and provide the patient with a complete denture.
 A combination of bone grafting and a sinus lift technique can also be successful to accomplish implant placement.